Robin Roberts (newscaster): ESPN and ABC News

 She joined ESPN as a sportscaster in February 1990, where she stayed until 2005.
 On SportsCenter, she used the catchphrase, "Go on with your bad self!"
 Roberts began to work for ABC News, specifically as a featured reporter for Good Morning America in June 1995.

 During this period, Roberts was also the host for ABC's Wide World of Sports from 1996 to 1998.

+In 1998 Roberts began co-hosting Good Morning America Sunday.

 Roberts worked at both ESPN and Good Morning America, contributing to both programs.
 During that time, she served primarily as the news anchor at GMA.
 In 2005, Roberts was promoted to co-anchor of Good Morning America.
 In December 2009, Roberts was joined by George Stephanopoulos as co-anchor of GMA after Diane Sawyer left to anchor ABC World News.
 Under their partnership, the Roberts-Stephanopoulos team led Good Morning America back to the top of the ratings; the program became the number-one morning show again in April 2012, beating NBC's Today, which had held the top spot for the previous 16 years.

 In the fall of 2005, Roberts anchored a series of emotional reports from the Mississippi Gulf Coast after it was devastated by Hurricane Katrina; her hometown of Pass Christian was especially hard hit, with her old high school reduced to rubble.
 On February 22, 2009, Roberts hosted the Academy Awards preshow for ABC, and did so again in 2011.

 In 2010, Roberts guest-starred on Disney Channel's Hannah Montana, appearing in season 4, episode 10, "Can You See the Real Me?"
 On May 30, 2010, Roberts drove the Pace Car for the 2010 Indianapolis 500.

+Roberts guest-starred on Last Man Standing as Theresa in season 5 episode 17, "Tanks for the Memories" that originally aired on February 26, 2016.

 Roberts was inducted into the Women's Basketball Hall of Fame as part of the Hall's class of 2012 for her contributions to and impact on the game of women's basketball through her broadcasting work and play.
 In 2014 Roberts was named one of ESPNW's Impact 25.